-Brugada syndrome was first described in 1992 as a unique set of electrocardiographic abnormalities associated with sudden death in otherwise healthy adults without structural heart disease (29).
+Brugada syndrome was first described in 1992 as a unique set of electrocardiographic abnormalities associated with sudden death in otherwise healthy adults without structural heart disease (38).
 Brugada syndrome signs include right bundle branch block or J wave, ST-segment elevation in the right precordial leads (V1, V2, and V3) at least 0.1 mV, and normal QT interval.
-Brugada syndrome is responsible for a large portion of patients with “idiopathic ventricular fibrillation” (05).
-In a study of 203 patients with Bragada syndrome, syncope occurred in 28% of patients (97).
+Brugada syndrome is responsible for a large portion of patients with “idiopathic ventricular fibrillation” (08).
+High-risk atrioventricular block can occur in patients with Brugada syndrome and various clinical presentations (73).
+In a study of 203 patients with Bragada syndrome, syncope occurred in 28% of patients (131).
 In 30% of patients the etiology of syncope was questionable.
-Because pharmacological treatment does not protect against recurrent events, implantable cardioverter defibrillator implantation is the only effective therapy to prevent sudden death in these patients (05).
-Lead failures often cause serious secondary complications such as implantable cardioverter defibrillator shocks or asystole (01).
+Because pharmacological treatment does not protect against recurrent events, implantable cardioverter defibrillator implantation is the only effective therapy to prevent sudden death in these patients (08).
+Lead failures often cause serious secondary complications such as implantable cardioverter-defibrillator shocks or asystole (03).

-In patients with acute pulmonary emboli, syncope is associated with a hypotension, tachycardia, right ventricular dysfunction, and reduced cardiac output (60).
-Syncope is positively correlated with the severity of pulmonary emboli (86).
-Central pulmonary emboli, blood troponin I level, unprovoked pulmonary emboli, and female sex are clinical factors related with syncope in patients with pulmonary emboli (68).
+In patients with acute pulmonary emboli, syncope is associated with hypotension, tachycardia, right ventricular dysfunction, and reduced cardiac output (76).
+Syncope is positively correlated with the severity of pulmonary emboli (112).
+Central pulmonary emboli, blood troponin I level, unprovoked pulmonary emboli, and female sex are clinical factors related to syncope in patients with pulmonary emboli (84).

 • Syncope is a prevalent disorder, accounting for 3% to 5% of emergency department visits and 1% to 3% of hospital admissions.